 The Americans with Disabilities Act (ADA) requires an Area of Refuge system in all newly constructed multi-story commercial and public buildings.
 The system must provide a means to request evacuation assistance in emergencies.
-The ADA requirements also apply to significant renovations of existing multi-story facilities.
-Exact requirements may vary depending on local construction regulations, any sprinkler system in place, and the type of building.
+The ADA requirements also apply to existing multi-story facilities after significant renovations.
+Areas of rescue generally include stairwells though exact requirements may vary depending on local construction regulations, any sprinkler system in place, and the type of building.

-Cornell’s Area of Refuge and Area of Rescue Assistance systems allow you to meet all the necessary requirements for the safety of patients, residents and staff in an emergency, such as evacuation for a fire.
-Our 4200 Area of Refuge call stations allow patients to call for help and receive instructions in an emergency situation.
-Knowing where they are also helps rescue personnel find them more quickly.
+Cornell’s Area of Refuge and Area of Rescue Assistance systems allow you to meet all the necessary ADA requirements for the safety of patients, residents and staff.
+Our 4200 Analog Emergency Communication System call stations allow patients to call for help and receive instructions in an emergency situation.

 Emergency Call System Solution

-The 4200 Series Audio Rescue Assistance System is time proven in the field and has received industry-wide acceptance.
-The system includes voice communication, which is initiated by simply depressing the call station button.
+The 4200 Series Audio Rescue Assistance System has proven itself time and again in the field and received industry-wide acceptance.
+The system includes voice communication, initiated by simply depressing the call station button.
 The signal is transmitted to a central annunciator panel with optional access to a public telephone line.
-A single pulse tone and a flashing light signals the caller that the alarm has been received.
+A single pulse tone and a flashing light signals the caller the alarm has been received.
 The control station can then talk to the caller over the intercom.
 The caller need not take any other action to communicate with the control station, an important feature when a caller is under stress in an emergency situation.

 Vandal-Resistant and Weather-Resistant Area of Rescue Call Systems

-Cornell Communications now offers vandal-resistant area of refuge call stations for false alarm prevention and weather-resistant call stations for outdoor use.
+Cornell Communications now offers vandal- and weather-resistant area of refuge call stations for false alarm prevention and outdoor use call stations.
 The design offers heavy duty switches and speakers along with heavy gauge stainless steel plates and Phillips screws.
 Tamper-proof screws are available for purchase along with the tool to install them if required.

 Area of Refuge Lighted/Illuminated Signage